-10.2 No-Go Option
+9.2 No-Go Option

 With regard the No-Go option it is assumed that the site would continue to degrade due to the prevalence of grazing and or erosion within the water courses.
 This would continue into the long-term with a Low intensity that would impact on the regional scale due to loss of important habitat.
-Little in the way of mitigation could be proposed due to the social needs of the surrounding residents and their requirement for grazing areas, coupled to the need access.
+Little in the way of mitigation could be proposed due to the social needs of the surrounding residents, grazing areas, coupled to the need for access.

-10.3 Potential aquatic ecosystems impacts
+9.3 Potential aquatic ecosystems impacts

-- Impact 1: Loss of habitat containing protected species or Species of Special Concern and / or habitats that could contain listed as Critically Endangered and or Vulnerable species - Impact 2: Loss of any critical corridors and connect habitats that are linked to any future conservation plans or protected areas expansion and NFEPAs, associated within any riverine or wetland systems - Impact 3: The potential spread of alien vegetation - Impact 4: Loss of riparian habitat - Impact 5: Changes to the hydrological regime and increased potential for erosion - Impact 6: Changes to water quality - Impact 7: Cumulative Impacts
+- Impact 1: Loss of habitat containing protected species or Species of Special Concern - Impact 2: Loss of any critical corridors, important catchment areas and connected habitats that are linked to any future conservation plans or protected areas expansion associated within any riverine or wetland systems - Impact 3: The potential spread of alien vegetation - Impact 4: Loss of riparian and or wetland habitat - Impact 5: Changes to the hydrological regime and increased potential for erosion - Impact 6: Changes to water quality - Impact 7: Cumulative Impacts

-The Tables 7 - 14 below show the draft determination of impact significance for each impact.
+The Tables 6-12 below assesses the impact significance for each impact.
 It was determined that the impacts upon aquatic biodiversity associated with the project are of Low significance, after mitigation.
-This assumes that the mitigations listed below are considered and that the overall layouts avoid any of the High / No-Go areas, unless making use of areas with impacts such as existing farm tracks where possible.
-Where this is not possible, specific mitigations are indicated below.
+This assumes that the mitigations listed below are considered coupled to the fact that the overall layouts have avoid any of the High / No-Go areas, unless making use of areas with impacts such as existing farm roads.

-The loss of irreplaceable aquatic habitat and/or important aquatic obligate biota is highly unlikely.
+The loss of irreplaceable aquatic habitat and/or important aquatic obligate biota is therefore highly unlikely.
 The impacts are easily mitigated (provided the mitigation measures and monitoring plan within the EMP and this report are implemented and adhered to during all phases of the project).

-Table 7: Impact assessment summary for Impact 1 - Loss of habitat containing protected species or Species of Special Concern and / or habitats that could contain listed as Critically Endangered and or Vulnerable species
+Table 6: Impact assessment summary for Impact 1 - Loss of habitat containing protected species or Species of Special Concern